 The managers believe that the economy is heading for a downturn and the chances of avoiding a hard landing are slim.
 John says that in the UK, the National Insurance increase and soaring energy bills will be brutal on lower incomes, as demand is literally destroyed to constrain inflation.
 He also thinks that Europe is heading for a recession.
 Fears of stagflation will unnerve central bankers.
 Before the year is out, the managers think rate rises will be back off the agenda again, and the yield curve may even invert.

 It is important to note that the bulk of HDIV’s portfolio is in global companies, many of which are based in the USA.
-These are much better placed to weather the storm in the managers’ view and John feels that HDIV’s US/global bias will be a great help given the outlook.
+These are much better placed to weather the storm and John feels that HDIV’s US/global bias will be a great help given the outlook.

 Inflation hitting multi-decade highs

 The year-on-year change in US CPI hit 7.9% in February 2022, and inflation is elevated in many other parts of the world too.

 One reason why central bankers have decided to act now may be a fear of a wage spiral.
 Figure 2 shows that in the US, a spike in job opportunities has not been met by people returning to work.
 Early retirements, changing working habits and a surge in new business creation may all be factors in this.
 This pattern has been repeated in other economies, such as the UK.

 A slower global economy would alleviate demand-pull inflation.
 Against that, the war in Ukraine is maintaining upward pressure on oil and gas prices – feeding through into higher energy prices – and may have a knock-on effect on some supply chains.